MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 ## Configure your app's default install scope

 Configure the default install scope for your app.
 You can set only one scope at a time.
+For more information, see the [app manifest schema](~/resources/schema/manifest-schema.md).

 To configure the default install scope in your app manifest: